 It’s hard to let go, isn’t it?
 My line and my flies lay woven through multiple branches, suspended over a deep section of fast water, and there wasn’t any real hope of getting the rig back.
 But just before busting it off, I was granted a spark of optimism.
-A mid-stream rock the size of a small garbage can lay just under the greedy branch.
+A mid-stream rock the size of a five gallon bucket lay just under the greedy branch.
 It was an invitation to save my leader and flies, so I took it.

 Sometimes the limbs hanging over a river are dead and brittle, so they break off easily.
 This one didn’t.
 Other times, the tree limbs over a river are thin and flexible, so they bow graciously and offer back the flies they’ve captured.
 This one didn’t.

 I looked around at the rushing water, up at the tree and down at my rock.
 I tried to scrutinize the situation from a new perspective.
 Was this worth it?
 For a moment I thought about climbing down and breaking it all off, but I couldn’t do it.